It's 800-941-Sean, if you want to be a part of the program.

 I will help him in any way, shape, or form.

-I will have every single person in our company who was called about this, every email from reporters um who asked about this, again, New York Times, Washington Post, they were asking about this.
+I will have every single person in our company who was called about this, every email from reporters who asked about this.

-We will help Durham in any way that we possibly can to stop this corruption because this prosecutorial kind of misconduct, the weaponization of of prosecutors, the weaponization of political parties on opponents, it's insane.
+We will help Durham in any way that we possibly can to stop this corruption because this prosecutorial kind of misconduct, the weaponization of prosecutors, the weaponization of political parties on opponents, it's insane.

 And it only goes one way in this country.

-It just has to stop Sean.
+It just has to stop, Sean.

-It has to stop the city.
+It has to stop.

-If it doesn't stop, we don't have a country, and this is my fear is that we don't have equal justice, equal application of our laws.
+And this is my fear, is that we don't have equal justice, equal application of our laws.

-And they knew in fact that they they could not validate it and you know they'd sign it anyway.
+And they knew, in fact, that they could not validate it.

 And that was permission to spy on a presidential candidate based on phony Russian information from the other candidate.